Estonia

 Euro (€) (EUR)

-Estonia,[b] officially the Republic of Estonia,[c] is a Baltic Country in Northern Europe.[d]
-It shares land borders with Latvia to the south and Russia to the East.
-To the north is the Gulf of Finland and to the west by the sea.
-Estonia's territory includes the mainland, the larger islands of Saaremaa and Hiiumaa, and over 2,300 other islands and islets in the Baltic Sea,[12] covering a total area of 45,335 square kilometres (17,504 sq mi).
-Tallinn and Tartu are the two largest urban areas.
-The Estonian language is the official language and the first language of the majority of the population.[14]
+Estonia,[b] officially the Republic of Estonia,[c] is a country in Northern Europe.[d]
+It is bordered to the north by the Gulf of Finland across from Finland, to the west by the Baltic Sea across from Sweden, to the south by Latvia, and to the east by Russia.
+The territory of Estonia consists of the mainland, the larger islands of Saaremaa and Hiiumaa, and over 2,300 other islands and islets on the east coast of the Baltic Sea.[4]
+Its capital Tallinn and Tartu are the two largest urban areas.
+The Estonian language is the official language and the first language of the majority of its population of c.
+1.4 million.[6]
+Estonia is one of the least populous members of the European Union and NATO.

 Estonia is a developed country with a high-income advanced economy and Eurozone membership.
 It is a democratic unitary parliamentary republic, administratively subdivided into 15 maakond (counties).
-With a population of 1.37 million, it is one of the least populous members of the European Union and NATO.
-Estonia is among the least corrupt countries in the world and has the lowest level of corruption among former Soviet states.
-Estonia consistently ranks highly in international quality of life rankings,[24] education,[25] press freedom, digitalisation of public services[26][27] and the prevalence of technology companies.[28]
+Estonia is among the least corrupt countries in the world and ranks very highly in international rankings for education,[15] human development, press freedom, digitalisation of public services[16] ,[17] and the prevalence of technology companies.[18]